Assistive Technology and Employment

 Information Especially for Employers

-The Assistive Technology (AT) for Employer and Business Web Portal is produced by the RESNA Catalyst Project and AT Connects and provides AT specific resources for businesses, employers, and those who assist people with disabilities with employment.
+The Assistive Technology (AT) for Employer and Business Web Portal [link no longer available] is produced by the RESNA Catalyst Project and AT Connects and provides AT specific resources for businesses, employers, and those who assist people with disabilities with employment.
 Free webinar tours for your staff or network are available.

 Specifically, the AT for Employer/Business Web Portal features information on AT solutions in the workplace, finding help to access AT through state based AT Act programs and projects, a consultant data base directory of RESNA Employment Professionals, publications on AT and Employment, and numerous other resources for employers to explore.